ziliolu/42_push_swap/README.md

 The algorithm optimizes the number of moves by carefully selecting the "cheapest" number at each step and utilizing the available operations to minimize the total number of moves required.

+## Operations

+The Push Swap program utilizes a limited set of operations to manipulate the stacks and sort the numbers.
+Here are the available operations:

+- **sa**: Swap the top two elements of stack A.
+- **sb**: Swap the top two elements of stack B.
+- **ss**: Perform **sa** and **sb** simultaneously.
+- **pa**: Push the top element from stack B to stack A.
+- **pb**: Push the top element from stack A to stack B.
+- **ra**: Rotate all elements of stack A upwards.
+The top element becomes the bottom element.
+- **rb**: Rotate all elements of stack B upwards.
+The top element becomes the bottom element.
+- **rr**: Perform **ra** and **rb** simultaneously.
+- **rra**: Rotate all elements of stack A downwards.
+The bottom element becomes the top element.
+- **rrb**: Rotate all elements of stack B downwards.
+The bottom element becomes the top element.
+- **rrr**: Perform **rra** and **rrb** simultaneously.

+These operations allow the algorithm to manipulate the numbers in the stacks and perform various sorting strategies.
+The algorithm analyzes the state of the stacks and chooses the most appropriate operations to minimize the number of moves required for sorting.

+You can find the implementation of these operations in the source code of the Push Swap project.

 ## Installation

 To install and run Push Swap, follow these steps: